hazelcast/hazelcast-reference-manual/src/ContinuousQueryCache.md

 ### Accessing Continuous Query from Client Side

 The following code snippet shows how you can access a continuous query cache from the client side.
-The difference in this code from the server side code above is that you configure and instantiate a client instance instead of a member (node) instance.
+The difference in this code from the member side code above is that you configure and instantiate a client instance instead of a member instance.

 ```java